844-914-1942

 Variable costs, as the name suggests, change based on your usage.
 This category includes fuel, landing and parking fees at airports, in-flight catering, and maintenance reserves.
 Hangar 7’s aircraft management services are designed to handle these details for you, providing transparent reporting so you always have a clear picture of the true cost of your flights.

-Calculate the True Cost of Leasing a Private Jet
+How to Calculate the True Cost to Lease a Private Jet

 When you're considering leasing a private jet, the monthly lease payment is just one piece of the puzzle.
 To get a clear financial picture and avoid any surprises, you need to look at the total cost of operation.
 This means accounting for everything from the crew's salaries to the cost of landing at your destination.
 Generally, these expenses fall into three main categories: fixed costs, variable costs, and those less-obvious fees that can sometimes pop up.
 Let's break them down so you can budget with confidence.